research-ag/icrcX/icrc-84.md

 ## Deposit accounts

+There are two ways for a user to deposit funds to the service.
+The first one is via direct transfer to a so-called "deposit account" of the service.
+The second one is via an allowance, but only if the ICRC-1 ledger supports ICRC-2.

-Users make deposits into individual deposit accounts which are subaccounts that are derived from the `User` principal in a deterministic and publicly known way.
+In the direct transfer method, users make deposits into individual deposit accounts which are subaccounts that are derived from the `User` principal in a deterministic and publicly known way.
 The derivation works by embedding the principal bytes right-aligned into the 32 subaccount bytes, pre-pending a length byte, and left-padding with zeros.

 ```candid "Type definitions" +=
 type Subaccount = blob;
 ```

+We call the account belonging to the service obtained in this way the "deposit account of the user".

 ## Requirements

 The only requirement on the underlying token ledger is the ICRC-1 standard.
-Since the deposit flow is based on deposit accounts, not allowances, the ICRC-2 extension is not required.
+Since the standard deposit method is based on deposit accounts, not allowances, the ICRC-2 extension is not required.
-Moreover, as will become clear below, the deposit flow is _balance-based_ (as opposed to transaction-based).
+Moreover, as will become clear below, the deposit method is _balance-based_ (as opposed to transaction-based).
 This means it is sufficient that the service can read the balances in the deposit accounts from the underlying token ledger.
 It is not required that the service can inspect individual deposit transactions by transaction id, memo or other means.
 Hence, it is not required that the underlying token ledger provides an indexer, transaction history or archive.